prasadpatare97/learning-javascript/day5-slug-generator/README.md

+\## Use case

+Used by content and SEO teams to quickly generate clean, URL-safe slugs from titles before publishing articles or pages.

 \## What problem it solves

 Converts text into clean, URL-safe slugs.
 Removes special characters and normalizes spacing so titles can be safely used in URLs.